unit4096/test-linked-list-serializer/README.md

 ## How to use

-Comple the `TestListSerializer.cpp` file and run it.
+Compile the `TestListSerializer.cpp` file and run it.
 This will launch the demo code and print out results in your terminal.
 Otherwise, you can just copy the code.
 No dynamic libraries, sorry!
 *Note* that it will create a *.txt file* called `list_serialization_test.txt` inside the project folder.

 ## How to build